Dixie County High School

-Dixie County Middle High School is located at 17924 SE 19 HWY in Cross City, Florida, United States.
-It is a part of Dixie District Schools, which serves Dixie County.
+Dixie County Middle High School is part of Dixie District Schools serving Dixie County in Cross City, Florida, United States.
+It is at is at 17924 SE 19 HWY.
 The school changed its name in 2021 from Dixie County High School, due to the school now including grades 8–12.
 Students grades 6–7 in Dixie County are still taught at Ruth Raines Middle School.

-The school's teams are known as the Bears and Lady Bears.
-Sports include: football, softball, basketball, baseball, weight lifting, and soccer.

-Notable alumni include professional basketball player Eugene McDowell and football players Nick Collins (Green Bay Packers) and Duke Dawson (New England Patriots).

-The school colors are red, black, and white.